yochaigal/cairn/wip/2e/core-rules.md

 ### Scars

-When damage to a PC reduces their HP to exactly 0, they are changed irrevocably.
-Look up the result on the table below, based on the _amount of HP lost in the attack_.
+If damage to a PC would reduce their HP to exactly 0, look up the result on the table below based on the _amount of HP lost in the attack_.
 For example, if a PC went from 3 HP to 0 HP, they would look at entry #3 (Walloped).

 ## Scars Table